 and also a drop down menu with various Foreigness Factors.

-Unfortunately no manual for this tool has been disclosed so far, although that would have been useful to learn more about such internal safeguards to prevent misuse.
+Unfortunately no manual for this tool has been disclosed, although that would have been useful to learn more about internal safeguards to prevent misuse.
 The NSA itself also didn't release such documents, which could have contributed to more trust in the way they actually operate.

 We see that after the analyst has entered the selectors (like a target's phone number or e-mail address) into the UTT, this has to be reviewed and validated by (in this case) either the FAA adjudicators in the S2 Product Line, or the Special FISA Oversight unit.

 A final review of the targeting request is conducted by the Targeting and Mission Management unit.
-Only then the selectors are released to be "tasked" on the various collection systems.
+Only then the selectors are released and put on lists which the FBI presents to the various internet companies, who will then pull the associated communications from their servers and systems.